Nishi-Kumamoto Station: Lines

 Nishi-Kumamoto Station is served by the Kagoshima Main Line between Mojiko and Kagoshima, and lies 3.2 km south of Kumamoto Station.
+It is also served by most trains of the Misumi Line, which continue past the nominal terminus of that line at Uto to terminate at Kumamoto.

 Station layout

 The station is unstaffed, with ticket barriers on the ground floor level, and the platforms on the second floor level.
 The platforms are approximately 85 m long, able to handle four-car local trains.

-Adjacent stations
+Platforms

 History

+The station was opened on 26 March 2016.
 A public ballot for the new station name was held between February and March, with the name "Nishi-Kumamoto" officially announced by JR Kyushu on 23 July 2015.
 Other names suggested in the ballot included Shimo-Kumamoto Station (下熊本駅), Chikami Station (近見駅), and Karikusa Station (刈草駅).
-The total cost of building the station is approximately 1.25 billion yen, funded by the city of Kumamoto, with 380 million yen funded by a national grant.
+The total cost of building the station was approximately 1.25 billion yen, funded by the city of Kumamoto, with 380 million yen funded by a national grant.

 Passenger statistics

-According to Kumamoto city forecasts, approximately 1,200 passengers are expected to use the station daily.
+In fiscal 2020, the station was used by an average of 973 passengers daily (boarding passengers only), and it ranked 136th among the busiest stations of JR Kyushu.